-An instrument for measuring the force or velocity of wind.
+An anemometer is an instrument for measuring the force or velocity of wind.

 There are various types: